 Evanston is a somewhat small city located in the state of Wyoming.
-With a population of 11,641 people and two constituent neighborhoods, Evanston is the eighth largest community in Wyoming.
+With a population of 11,814 people and four constituent neighborhoods, Evanston is the eighth largest community in Wyoming.

 Evanston is a somewhat ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Evanston residents report their race to be White, followed by Native American.
+The greatest number of Evanston residents report their race to be White, followed by Black or African-American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.26% of the city’s residents.
-Important ancestries of people in Evanston include English, German, Irish, Swedish, and Scottish.
+People of Hispanic or Latino origin account for 12.07% of the city’s residents.
+Important ancestries of people in Evanston include English, German, Irish, Scottish, and Swedish.

 The most common language spoken in Evanston is English.
 Other important languages spoken here include Spanish and Italian.